MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/server-migration.md

 Type: REG_DWORD
 Value: 0

-For more information on migrating from MMA to Unified Agent scenario, see [Migrating Defender sensor from MMA to UA using MECM for down-level OS](application-deployment-via-mecm.md).
+For more information on migrating servers from MMA to unified solution, see [Migrating servers from Microsoft Monitoring Agent to the unified solution](application-deployment-via-mecm.md).

 ## Other migration scenarios